iamgriffon/belvo-application/README.md

 PS: The "CRUD API" buttons follow a pattern that you need to run certain API calls to unlock others.

+## Regarding Database features

+MongoDB has been used for this project, so in order to test the application's database features, follow these steps:

+  1. Create a new MongoDB Database called "belvo_sandbox".
+  2. Create a new Collection in it called "links".
+  3. Create a new Index on the "links" collection called "link_by_institution" whereas the field "institution" has an UNIQUE + TEXT value
+  4. Link the Cluster/Database to the application using a .env variable called **MONGODB_URL** by following their Node.js documentation

 ## Deploy on Vercel

 Tried to deploy on vercel, but for some reason it didn't work, sorry! :(